-The Urban Studies program aims to foster understanding of the causes and consequences of the urban condition, the origins and implications of urban issues, and the presence and influence of the city in the world through interdisciplinary study and experiential learning.
-The program offers courses that 1) introduce cities; 2) present approaches to and methods of urban studies; 3) emphasize interdisciplinarity; 4) address key issues of urban life; and 5) examine the relationship between the Christian faith and contemporary urban challenges.
+Through interdisciplinary study and experiential learning, the Urban Studies program fosters understanding of the causes and consequences of the urban condition, the origins and implications of urban issues, and the presence and influence of the city in the world.
+The program offers courses that 1) introduce cities and urban life; 2) present approaches to and methods of urban studies; 3) emphasize interdisciplinarity; 4) address key issues of urban experience; and 5) examine the relationship between the Christian faith and contemporary urban challenges.

 Wheaton in Chicago, a semester-long, residential, experiential program, while available to all Wheaton College students, is required of all Urban Studies majors and minors.
-During the Wheaton in Chicago program, students will intern with organizations in Chicago and select from among several available courses in Urban Studies.
+During the Wheaton in Chicago program, students will work with organizations in Chicago and select from among several available courses in Urban Studies and Biblical & Theolgoical Studies.
+Students will have opportunities to earn general education and major credit.
+The Wheaton in Chicago program also emphasizes leadership, mentoring, and vocational discernment and includes student life and spiritual formation programming.
 The Wheaton in Chicago program is offered every fall semester.

 The program provides a foundation for graduate study in social science and professional fields while preparing students for possible employment in fields such as advocacy, community and economic development, cultural affairs, ministry, policy, planning, and design, public health, research, social enterprise, and social work, among others.